benjamin-glitsos/make-walk/README.md

 Most parts of this application are configurable, and there are even some additional features that you can enable.
 Configuration is done through the use of environment variables which you can set in your `.profile`.

-Here are all of the environment variables that you can configure, except these are set to their default values for your reference:
+Here are all of the environment variables that you can configure, except these examples are set to their default values for your reference:

 ```
 export MAKEWALK_DIRECTORY_JOINER="-"